EuphoriaPatches/Changelogs/README.md

 ## Fixes
 - Fixed Retro outlines with only night vision mode enabled force enabling world outline when not having the night vision effect
 - Made lava noise work with labpbr and co, only worked with ipbr before
+- Fixed winter mode having NaN issues on seagrass and similar, they looked black (hopefully fixed, if that is not the case please report back)

 ## Obsolete Options
 - Removed blocklight flickering as it is now in the base pack